Up to 50% off sofas & mattresses — limited‑time deals.

 How Long Do We Test Responsiveness Before Scoring?

-For each full review, we keep the mattress in active rotation for at least one dedicated week of focused testing, plus additional nights in longer-term use.
+For a full review, we keep the mattress in active rotation for at least one focused week, then recheck it later as the bed breaks in.

 Previous post